If your death results from a work related cause, your eligible survivors and beneficiaries may qualify for benefits.

 nominated beneficiary(ies) will receive your contributions and interest, and one month’s salary for each year of service, up to a maximum of six month's salary.

-If you are survived by your spouse, (s)he will receive a monthly annuity equal to 50% of your salary.
+If you are survived by your spouse, (s)he will receive a monthly annuity equal to 50% of your final average compensation.
 This benefit is payable until death.

 Your Spouse and Children

-If you are not survived by a spouse, but have children under age 18 (22 if full-time student), or over age 18 and disabled, they can receive a monthly annuity, up to 50% of your salary.
+If you are not survived by a spouse, but have children under age 18 (22 if full-time student), or over age 18 and disabled, they can each receive a monthly annuity of 15% of your final average compensation, but the total amount of such annuities may not exceed 50% of your final average compensation.
 This benefit is payable until the last child reaches age 18 (22 if full-time student), marries, dies, or is no longer disabled.

 Your Dependent Parents